 Shot Classification Phase

-We will try to classify each shot as a long, Medium, close-up or an Audience Shot
+We will try to classify each shot as a long, medium, close-up or an Audience Shot

 Also classify each shot as a play or break shot.

-We are hoping to achieve this by extracting the grass dominant color of the frame.
+We are hoping to achieve this by extracting the grass dominance color of the frame.

 Excitement Event Detection Phase

-In this phase we will try to detect the scoreboard in the top left corner of the frame by using svm classifier or image processing techniques such as border detection an extract the score for scoreboard and detect goals if the score changes
+In this phase the scoreboard in the top left corner of the frame will be detect.
+Image processing techniques such as border detection to extract the score for scoreboard and detect goals if the score changes

-Also detecting the goal posts and net and testing the audio loudness will help us if there is goal.
+Also detecting the goal posts and net and testing the audio loudness will be used a saddtitional features to detect if there is goal.

 Replay Detection phase